 With the Volcano San Pedro, Volcano Toliman, and Volcano Atitlan as the backdrop, the experience was beyond breathtaking.

-You can also opt to take a boat tour, climb a volcano, wander around the marketplace, or experience a Mayan ceremony at a sacred cave.
+You can also opt to take a boat tour, climb a volcano, or wander around the marketplace.

 Lake Atitlan has 11 towns spread around its periphery.
 Each indigenous village has a unique vibe.
 Some of the tourist favorites are San Marcos (laid-back), San Juan (art & rich colors), and San Pedro (Spanish schools & nightlife).
 Since these towns are relatively close together, you can take a day to explore all three.
 I only had the opportunity to dive into San Juan La Laguna, a beautiful town with talented indigenous artisans and local co-op programs.
 This town features many local tours and plenty of striking street art.